 Teachers share whole class texts with their children, daily.
-There are some recommendations in the guidance which have been selected from lists of 'must reads' for each group as identified by the Book Trust- these are supplemented by choices the class teacher makes based on new releases, authors of their choice, or pupil recommendations..
+Teachers can read an text that they deem suitable, as long as it is of high quality (there are some recommendations in the guidance).
 Before reading a new text, teachers offer children a chance to vote on a choice of two different texts - this encourages the value of democracy as well as encouraging children to participate in high quality book talk with their peers.
 This is done by teachers leaving the two choices in the reading area with a voting basket for each and a counter for each child to vote with.
 These high quality texts give the children to develop their knowledge of different authors (to lead them to try new books), as well as giving them a chance just to sit back and enjoy the text as a listener.
 It is acceptable for teachers to use audio books to share a text, this again opens up other avenues for them to enjoy literature.